Neuroanatomy Section: An Introduction

 In addition, when you click on any structure within each image, the relevant materials from the non-neuroanatomical sections of The Neurosurgical Atlas will appear at the bottom of the page.
 This functionality provides a nice integration between all sections of the Atlas and the relevant operative anatomy.

 This resource has required an immense commitment by numerous people.
 These steps range from performing anatomical dissections and taking images of relevant anatomy to highlighting structures of interest within the images, reviewing the images for accuracy, providing a relevant description of the anatomy, and organizing the massive collection of images.
-Construction of this collection would truly not be possible without the members of our team.
-I am especially thankful to Ben Hendricks and Mark Seifert for their herculean efforts to guide and lead the team.
+Construction of this collection would truly not have been possible without the members of our team.
+I am especially thankful to Ben Hendricks and Mark Seifert for their herculean efforts in guiding and leading the team.

-The following people have been tremendous for assisting with the initial steps of highlighting and organizing many images:
+The following people have helped tremendously with the initial steps of highlighting and organizing many images:

 The oversight of the following great mentors and educators produced some of the best anatomical images ever captured.
 Their generosity has also been demonstrated by contributing their work to The Neurosurgical Atlas and the neurosurgical community to better educate future generations.
 The fellows and trainees who have prepared these precious dissections deserve special appreciation.
 As Isaac Newton said, “If I have ever seen further than others, it is by standing upon the shoulders of giants.”